Sacbe: Cosmic and ceremonial reference

 Movement may hold a certain ceremonial and spiritual power in Maya culture.
 According to some Mayan beliefs some forms of illness can be diagnosed by the movement of various forces through the body and the world.
 Rituals, including curing the sick, pilgrimage, procession, and dedication, involve movement as a generative source of power, capable of change and influence.
+It has been recorded that "sacbeob were frequently joined to important temple and palace architecture by ramps or stairways, making them part of large, complex ritual stations", further highlighting their religious importance.

 The present day and colonial Maya term for the Milky Way is also Sacbe.
 The fulfilment of one's destiny is considered the fulfilment of their "road."
 Seeing that movement, roads, and the cosmos are important to Mayan mythos, the conflation of Sacbe with the Milky Way suggests a ceremonial importance of Sacbe.

+Sacbeob have been observed to correspond to the four cardinal directions when extending from pilgrimage centers, which is also believed to be spiritually significant.
+The connection made between sacbeob and the Milky Way has also been theorized to be connected to the Maya concept of the World Tree, or Wakah-Chan.
+In this way, the sacbeob acted as an axis mundi, meaning that to some extent, sacbeob may have functioned as a model for the Maya universe.

+Similarly, at the site of El Mirador, sacbeob seem to have been constructed to represent an astronomical alignment between the Sun and Venus, which has been analyzed as further evidence of sacbeob holding a religious significance.
+The Coba causeways are also theorized to be intentionally aligned with certain stars.

+At the ancient site of Cerèn, tephra, a volcanic material gathered from a previous eruption, was used to construct the local sacbe.
+The societal and environmental impacts of this past eruption are thought to have been enormous.
+Therefore, a study conducted by Sheets et al. concluded that construction of the Cerèn sacbe from these materials likely had religious and cosmological significance to the Maya.